Altomare/repairs/minitel5/README.md

 * F201 near the phone line is covered in white dust, bad plastic
 * MA101 has been replaced, ugly solder joints, no radiator and appears to be in the wrong orientation?
 * J2 plastic is covered in white dust, but the gold plated pins are fine
-* BT1 will need replacing, no corrosion but likely empt
+* BT1 will need replacing, no corrosion but likely empty
 * Some corrosion on Q101(s heatsink)
 * Some ground plane corrosion near the RAM/ROM socket